Introduction – Pela, The Plant-Based Plastic Phone Case

 Pela website

 So, how long does it take for a Pela case to break down?
-Well, that depends on the conditions.
+We know that in a commercial facility its doable, but for a home composting bin, it depends on the conditions.
 Putting a Pela case in your backyard compost bin will probably take 12-24 months to break down fully.
-But if you put it in an industrial composting facility (which has ideal conditions for decomposition), it will only take 45-60 days!
+But if you put it in an industrial composting facility (which has ideal conditions for decomposition), it will only take 45-60 days.

 Pela cases are compostable – but only under the right conditions.
 If you want your Pela case to break down quickly, we recommend sending it to an industrial composting facility.
 And if you’re not sure whether your local facility accepts biodegradable/compostable products, just give them a call and ask!